-Some dragonflies in the Carboniferous period in the late Paleozoic Era were also the largest insects to have lived with a wingspan of over two feet.
+Some dragonflies in the late Paleozoic Era in the Carboniferous period were also the largest insects to have lived, with a wingspan of over two feet.

 Most flying adult insets have developed two pairs of wings.
 The wings have developed from lateral expansions of the two hind segments of the thorax.
 The expansions can be seen in some fossils and are called paranota.